-It is important to do your homework on any of these options and to recognise that early withdrawal of Super for Surgery financing is always up to each individual Super Fund administrator.
+It is important to do your homework on any of these options and to recognise that early withdrawal of Super for Surgery payment methods is always up to each individual Super Fund administrator.
 For other types of rebates or funds for surgery, certain criteria may also apply.

-Getting financial advice is a great idea before embarking on any of these options for Surgery.
+Getting payment method advice is a great idea before embarking on any of these options for Surgery.

 Sometimes, Medicare and/or your Health Funds will also contribute a small portion to the cost of certain corrective surgeries (but not Cosmetic Surgery).
 Phone the Patient Care Team OR contact your private Health Insurance Fund if you have questions about eligibility requirements.
 For Medicare Rebates for Corrective Surgery after pregnancy, for example, there are specific criteria for how old your children need to be BEFORE you qualify for any rebates on Abdominoplasty or Breast Reduction, for example.
 Other conditions that may qualify for minor rebates often need GP or Specialist evaluations, such as vision problems relating to sagging upper eyelids (requiring Corrective Eyelid Surgery known as an Upper Blepharoplasty) or repairing a damaged nose or deviated septum with Rhinoplasty.